mihneasim/eea.plonebuildout.core/README.txt

 already existing Python and Zope packages.
 Nothing other than this folder is touched, so the user doesn't need any special privileges.

-EEA common Plone buildout (EEA-CPB) was created to have a unified installation of all Plone deployments found on EEA servers.
+EEA common Plone buildout (EEA-CPB) was created to provide a unified installation of all Plone sites hosted at EEA. he above will give an harmonized framework for all our Plone development and it will make it easier to everybody to test, debug and support.
 EEA-CPB consist in 3 packages:

 * eea.plonebuildout.core
 * eea.plonebuildout.example